FrankHJCuypers/gaai/README.md

 *Gaai*

 - is only tested on a Google 6 Pro with API 34 (Android 14).
+  Basic scenarios seems to work on it, but further testing is required for other scenarios.
   In theory it should work from API 26 (Android 8), but that was not tested.
   Let me know if it works or not on other APIs than 34.
 - is only tested with a *Nexxtender Home* with Hardware version A2 and Firmware version 2.53.2.

 At this point *Gaai* should be considered an experimental app, for research purposes only.
+It is currently not suited for the layman, but only for those willing/knowledgeable to spend the necessary debugging time.

 If despite the preceding warnings, you decide to use *Gaai*, that is on your own responsibility.